sigallab/NatureMarch2021/README.md

 1. ffuAnalysisv7_1_SC_final.m Matlab 2019b script for image analysis of foci in microwell plates
 2. plotAndFitFFU_SC_final.m Matlab 2019b script for fitting and plotting results
-3. Python script for sequence analysis to determine SARS-CoV-2 variant sequences
+3. Python scripts for sequence analysis to determine SARS-CoV-2 variant sequences. "scripts" folder refers to python scripts used to generate phylogenetic tree